artmouse155/chess/notes.md

 - [x] ❌ Login session 1, logout session 1, attempt to authenticate with session 1
 - [x] ✅ Login then logout

+> Note: None of the /game endpoints test authentication because authentication is a separate method from the /game functions.

 #### GET /game

-- [ ] ❌ A failed game creation does not update the list of games
+- [x] ❌ A failed game creation does not update the list of games
-- [ ] ✅ Creating a game and getting it
+- [x] ✅ Creating a game and getting it

 #### CREATE /game